SupraSensum/TOP-project-todo-list-attempt-2/README.md

 - [ ] Persistent storage
   - [ ] `localStorage`
   - [ ] app should check first if `localStorage` is available and prompt user to load it
+- [ ] Improve validation
+  - [ ] needs to happen before changes are made (e.g. a property is modified)
+  - [ ] remove redundant #validate() calls, ocurring both in the setters and the constructor

 ## What are we trying to show off here?